Uniqueness for two dimensional incompressible ideal flow on singular domains: Introduction

-For a sake of clarity, we assume that $\pd \OM$ is locally a corner, but we can replace a corner by a singular point, where the jump of the tangent angle is equal to $\a$ (see Remark \ref{DT loc}).
+For a sake of clarity, we assume that $\pd \OM$ is locally a corner, but we can replace a corner by a singular point, where the jump of the tangent angle is equal to $\a$ (see Remark \ref{DT loc} for a discussion concerning the optimal domain regularity).

 The remainder of this work is organized in six sections.
 We introduce in Section \ref{sect : 2} the biholomorphism $\Tc$ and the Biot-Savart law (law giving the velocity in terms of the vorticity) in the interior or the exterior of one simply connected domain.
 We will recall the existence of weak solution in this section, and derive some formulations (on vorticity and on extensions in $\R^2$).
 We will take advantage of this section to show that the weak solution is a renormalized solution in the sense of DiPerna-Lions \cite{dip-li}, which will allow us to prove that the $L^p$ norm of the vorticity for $p\in [1,\infty]$, the total mass $\int_{\OM} \om(t,\cdot)$ and the circulation of the velocity around $\Cc$ are conserved quantities.